ningchencontact/azure-docs.zh-tw/articles/iot-hub/tutorial-routing.md

 New-AzureStorageContainer -Name $containerName `
     -Context $storageContext

+# The Service Bus namespace must be globally unique,
+#   so add a random number to the end.
+$serviceBusNamespace = "ContosoSBNamespace$(Get-Random)"
+Write-Host "Service Bus namespace is " $serviceBusNamespace

 # Create the Service Bus namespace.
 New-AzureRmServiceBusNamespace -ResourceGroupName $resourceGroup `
     -Location $location `
     -Name $serviceBusNamespace

+# The Service Bus queue name must be globally unique,
+#  so add a random number to the end.
+$serviceBusQueueName  = "ContosoSBQueue$(Get-Random)"
+Write-Host "Service Bus queue name is " $serviceBusQueueName

 # Create the Service Bus queue to be used as a routing destination.
 New-AzureRmServiceBusQueue -ResourceGroupName $resourceGroup `